Vehrik/FarOut/Characters/Vitals.md

     Health is comprised of comprised of a number of discrete units known as Hits.
 Your Character has an amount of Health equal to 5 plus its Brawn and Heart.
-When initially set, regardless of the Brawn of Heart Cores, a Character cannot be created with less than 1 Health.
+When initially set, regardless of the Brawn or Heart Cores, a Character cannot be created with less than 1 Health.

     Once you encounter a source of Damage higher than your Creature's Defense,